Please explore 'The Land', this website, and...

 Everything works on all devices, except reading the magazine is best on a PC or tablet

-So many readers have asked 'where has the Church gone?' that it seems sensible to write something here on the website rather than take up space in the magazine.
+So many readers have asked 'Where has the Church gone?' that it seems sensible to write something here on the website rather than take up space in the magazine.
 You will find it at the foot of the 'About' page from the menu above, or HERE

 Please explore the PARISH PUMP website using the regular menu at the top...
 Not only can you read the latest issue of the magazine, but there is also lots of latest (and older!)
 News and Views to explore.
 And, in addition, here below are some 'specials'...

-And now on with the show...
+And now, on with the specials...